Find Online Colleges

 The Viceroy Butterfly, (Basilarchia archippus,) was chosen as Kentucky State Butterfly on July 13, 1990 partly because of its striking resemblance to a large and better known species the Monarch Butterfly.
 The difference between the two is that the Monarch Butterfly is poisonous and the Viceroy Butterfly is not.
 The birds still will not eat the Viceroy Butterfly because it looks so much like the Monarch Butterfly.

-Description of the Kentucky State Butterfly: Viceroy Butterfly
+Kentucky State Butterfly: Viceroy Butterfly

 The Viceroy caterpillars can trick its predators.
 It can do this because it looks like bird droppings.
 The Viceroy Butterfly eats willows, poplars, and aspen leaves.